teiniker/teiniker-lectures-embedded-cicd/continuous-integration/Jenkins-docker/README.md

-# Jenkins Setup with Docker, JCasC & Build Tools
+# Jenkins Setup with Docker Compose

 This setup provides an automated, preconfigured Jenkins environment using: